* About: IT security services

 Service overview

-McGill's Information Security team is responsible for the security architecture of McGill's networks and attached computer systems.
-Their objective is to protect systems from penetration, contain the damage if a network has been compromised, and coordinate efforts toward recovery.
+McGill's Information Security team is responsible for the security architecture of McGill's networks and connected services and computer systems.
+Our objective is to protect systems from penetration, contain the damage if there is a compromise, and coordinate efforts toward recovery.

-Regulate access privileges: This involves designing how various IT systems are interconnected to ensure that those who should have access do have access, and conversely, those who should not be able to access our systems cannot get to them.
-A variety of tools are required for this, from encryption to the implementation and support of sophisticated firewalls.
+Regulate access privileges: Due to the interconnectivity of IT systems and networks, it’s crucial to ensure that those who should have access are able to connect, and conversely, those who should not be able to access McGill systems cannot access to them.
+A variety of tools and processes are required to implement and manage appropriately layered security solutions, from encryption to the implementation and support of sophisticated firewalls.

 Prevent vulnerabilities and attacks: Proactive work is done to ensure that systems and networks within McGill are adequately protected.
 This work includes informing the community of major threats and vulnerabilities, performing audits, and providing consultation.

-React to any security breaches: Information Security holds responsibility for reactive measures regarding infractions of the Policy on the Responsible Use of McGill IT Resources.
-We handle complaints sent to postmaster and abuse email addresses from users and agencies regarding inappropriate actions originating at McGill.
-Actions resulting from such infractions or complaints include investigations, reprimands, working with McGill disciplinary officers, McGill Security, and external law enforcement groups.
+React to any security breaches: Information Security investigates security incidents and infractions of the Policy on the Responsible Use of McGill IT Resources.
+They handle complaints from users and agencies regarding inappropriate actions originating at McGill.
+Potential consequences resulting from such infractions or complaints are determined in collaboration with McGill legal counsel, disciplinary officers, McGill Security Services, and external law enforcement groups.

 Who can use it

-All McGill students, employees and staff who use McGill University networks benefit from Information Security services.
+All McGill students, employees and staff who use McGill University services benefit from the work done by the Information Security team.

 info